They traveled south.

-They pointed weapons at her and demanded answers through voices that were thick with distrust and anger.
+Her warm peace came to a frozen halt when the patrol of men that had been missing all day surrounded her.
+They pointed their weapons and demanded answers.
 Lu knew their language, but her education was overshadowed by her terror.
 Words were a foreign concept to her.
 All she could form was sobs.

 Loud growls made the entire group turn.
 Na was barreling her way to them.
 She cut through the air like one of the arrows the men planned on impaling her human with.

 One man overcame his shock and aimed in her direction.
 Predicting the next few seconds, Lu rushed to her feet and tried to snatch his weapon.
-With a yell, the man pushed her out of his way and she stumbled multiple feet backward.
+With a yell, the man pushed her out of his way.

-Na launched herself, aiming for Lu with the intention to protect her.
-When their bodies made contact, the sun which had been peacefully blazing above them pulsed with white light.
+Na launched herself, aiming for Lu with the intention of protecting her.
+When their bodies made contact, the sun which had been blazing above them pulsed with white light.

 Aphrodite, the goddess responsible for saving their life by binding their souls, watched with as much shock as the mortal men that attacked them.

 The bodies of the females began to merge into one.